-I Introduction
+Introduction

-The vetting process, one of the main pillars of TEFAF New York's' success, aims to create an atmosphere in which buyers can buy with confidence.
+The vetting process, one of the main pillars of TEFAF Maastricht's success, aims to create an atmosphere in which exhibitors can sell and buyers can buy works of art with confidence.

 The Vetting Committees will be composed of academics, curators, conservators, conservation scientists and independent scholars.
 By the time the Fair opens, they have undertaken a meticulous examination of every piece on show.
-Neither exhibitors nor their representatives are admitted to the exhibition hall during the vetting so that committee members may express their opinions freely and complete impartiality is ensured.
+During vetting, only members of the vetting committees are admitted to the exhibition hall to ensure complete impartiality and confidentiality.
 Exhibits are not accepted for display unless they have been approved by the relevant committee.
-All exhibitors are bound by the decisions of the committees.
-Moreover, based on its findings in previous years, the vetting committee gives non-binding advice to the selection committee regarding the quality of applicants mainly based on but not limited to the quality of the presented artworks.
+The committees decide what works are offered for sale for the duration of the Fair.
+Observations made by the vetting committees are shared with the selection committees as requested.